-In 2019/20, the Council paid £15.5m to Teachers' Pensions in respect of teachers' retirement benefits, representing 20.66% of pensionable pay.
-The figures for 2018/19 were £13.4m and 16.48%.
-The employer rate was increased to 23.68% from September 2019, however it is expected that additional funding will be provided by central government, the allocation of which is yet to be determined.
+In 2020/21, the Council paid £17.7m to Teachers' Pensions in respect of teachers' retirement benefits, representing 23.68% of pensionable pay.
+The figures for 2019/20 were £15.5m and 20.66%.
+The employer rate was increased to 23.68% from September 2019, however additional funding has been provided by central government to fund this increase.

 The Council is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
-These costs are accounted for on a defined benefit basis and detailed in Note 43.
+These costs are accounted for on a defined benefit basis and detailed in Note 42.